Des Moines speech: Background

 After completing the first nonstop solo flight across the Atlantic Ocean in 1927, American aviator Charles Lindbergh became an internationally famous and admired public figure.
 He was the first ever Time Person of the Year.
 An advocate for aviation, Lindbergh was interested in the military airpower of various European nations; he personally considered the Royal Air Force deficient and Luftwaffe impressive in that regard.
 In 1937, Lindbergh praised German aviation as being, in his words, "without parallel", and he thought Germany had a "sense of decency and value [...] far ahead of" those of America.
-When the Embassy of the United States, Berlin hosted a dinner with Lindbergh and Hermann Göring (the head of the Luftwaffe and second most powerful man in Nazi Germany after Hitler) in attendance as guests of honor on October 8, 1938, Göring awarded Lindbergh the Service Cross of the Order of the German Eagle with the Star, which Lindbergh accepted.
+When the Embassy of the United States, Berlin hosted a dinner with Lindbergh and Hermann Göring (the head of the Luftwaffe and second most powerful man in Nazi Germany after Adolf Hitler) in attendance as guests of honor on October 8, 1938, Göring awarded Lindbergh the Service Cross of the Order of the German Eagle with the Star, which Lindbergh accepted.

 In the summer of 1940, Lindbergh wrote in his diary that he believed American society was deteriorating, lamenting that Americans, according to him, "lack[ed] understanding of, or interest in, fundamental problems" and that there were, in his view, too many Jewish people in the United States, for "too many create chaos", Lindbergh believed.
 Members of the Roosevelt administration, including President Franklin D. Roosevelt himself, privately concluded that Lindbergh was sympathetic to Nazism.